DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 ### iOS

-**UPDATE: Dec 21st, 2023**

-The UMP support has now been modified to include App Tracking Transparency (ATT), so you will need to [modify the iOS SDK to add the `AppTrackingTransparency` framework](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AddSDKFrameworks).

 #### Firebase SDK

 Delphi 12.2 has an updated linker, which means that newer iOS SDKs can now successfully be linked with Delphi code.
-Please download the Firebase iOS SDK depending on your version of Delphi:
+Download the Firebase iOS SDK from one of these links:

 * Delphi 12.2 - [Firebase iOS SDK 11.2.0](https://github.com/firebase/firebase-ios-sdk/releases/download/11.2.0/Firebase.zip)
 * Delphi 12.1 and earlier - [Firebase iOS SDK 10.8.0](https://github.com/firebase/firebase-ios-sdk/releases/download/10.8.0/Firebase-10.8.0.zip)

 ..and unzip it somewhere, preferably in a folder that can be common to other projects that use the SDK.

 Create an [Environment Variable User System Override](https://docwiki.embarcadero.com/RADStudio/Alexandria/en/Environment_Variables) called `Firebase`, and set it to the folder where the SDK was unzipped to.
 This corresponds to the `$(Firebase)` macro in the Project Options of the demo.
 You can use the framework search path value from the Project Options in your own project.

+**NOTE:** Using GoogleMobileAds from Firebase iOS SDK 11.2.0 requires that the **minimum version of iOS be set to 12.0** (see [Linker Options](#linker-options))

 In order to compile successfully for iOS, it's also necessary to: